Do you need assistance with a dispute?

 Legal disputes are always stressful, and this can get in the way off getting the most from your lawyer.
 At Smith and Partners we do our best to understand your particular approach to a dispute, and communicate with you in a way that is effective and easily understood.

 Do you need assistance with a dispute?
-Contact dispute resolution expert, Nathan Tetzlaff today.
+Contact our dispute resolution team on 09 837 6840 to set up an appointment today.